ezsystems/ezpublish-legacy/support/lupdate-ezpublish3/README.txt

 make

-If everything went ok, the binary will be found in bin/linux under the main eZ publish directory.
+If everything went ok, the binary will be found in bin/linux under the main eZ Publish directory.

 2. Making translations
 ----------------------

-First of all, you must decide the locale code of your language. eZ publish 3 uses locale codes on the form aaa-AA, where the 3 first lowercase letters describe the language, while the last two uppercase letter describe the country in which the language is spoken.
+First of all, you must decide the locale code of your language. eZ Publish 3 uses locale codes on the form aaa-AA, where the 3 first lowercase letters describe the language, while the last two uppercase letter describe the country in which the language is spoken.
 For instance, English as it is spoken in Great